 Tools and Equipment insurance

-Tools and equipment insurance helps cover your work gear by providing coverage for repairs and replacements if damage or theft occurs.
+Tools and equipment insurance can help cover your work gear by providing coverage for repairs and replacements if damage or theft occurs.

 Commercial Auto insurance

-You’ll need commercial auto insurance if you drive a vehicle for work.
-This insurance can help cover costs related to accidents, such as towing, repairs, rental reimbursement and medical expenses.
+If you drive for work, commercial auto insurance can help cover costs related to accidents, such as property damage and medical expenses.

 Commercial Property insurance

-Commercial property insurance provides coverage for damage or vandalism that affects a property you own or rent and inventory or equipment stored at that location.
+Commercial property insurance can help provide coverage for damage or vandalism that affects a property you own or rent and inventory or equipment stored at that location.

-Simply visit our online portal to apply for coverage and get a certificate of insurance in just minutes.
+Simply get a quote, see your coverage options and get a certificate of insurance in just minutes.
 You can access your account from any computer or mobile device to make changes to your coverage or download additional COIs at no extra charge.

-We specialize in small business insurance, especially when it comes to coverage for contractors.
-We’ve helped thousands of professionals like you get insurance packages customized to meet their unique needs for an affordable monthly rate.
+We specialize in small business insurance, and have helped thousands of professionals like you get insurance packages customized to meet their unique needs for an affordable monthly rate.